thawkin3/tdd-for-ui-demo/README.md

 7. Render a last name input and label (passes)
 8. Refactor your code to render the form inputs in a column (note that the tests continue to pass during our refactor!)
 9. Write a test that looks for the email address input (fails)
+10. Render an email input and label (passes)